Saint Jean Hulst

 Saint Jean Hulst, founded in 1878, is a secondary school located in Versailles (France).
 The old name, Saint Jean de Béthune, is still often seen and used.

-The school has more than 3,000 students from collège (the first four years of secondary education in France) to lyceum.
+The school has more than 3,000 students from college (the first four years of secondary education in France) to lyceum.
 It is known for its Baccalauréat results: 100% accepted from 2006 to 2014.

 It was also the third largest contributor of students to the Instituts d'études politiques (SciencesPo) in 2009.